-Many researchers have reinstated the bio-efficacy of various Chlorantraniliprole formulations in tackling borers in sugarcane.
-Sunilkumar et.al., (2018) stated that sett drenching with Chlorantraniliprole was most effective in reducing the early shoot borer damage and gave higher yields compared to other chemicals tested.
-In the studies conducted by Paudel et al. (2021), the lowest percentage of the infestation was found on plots treated with Chlorantraniliprole and Spinosad viz., 10.65 per cent and 12.43 per cent respectively followed by Cartap hydrochloride, Thiodicarb and Fipronil with infestation percentage of 13.68, 14.61 and 14.15 respectively.
-The highest reduction (69.40 per cent) of infestation was found on Chlorantaraniliprole treated plots over control.
-In another study, it is found that Chlorantraniliprole 35%WG @ 75 g a.i. /ha were found effective in reducing Internode borer damage (Sunilkumar et al., 2018).
-High efficacy of Chlorantriniliprole in reducing borer damage in sugarcane has been reported by Rajinder Kumar et al., (2020).
-Similarly, Pandey (2014) and Padmasri et al., (2014) also reported that Chlorantraniliprole is the most effective insecticide against early shoot borer.
-Studies conducted by Douressamy et al (2018), revealed that Chlorantraniliprole registered lower damage of early shoot borer and internode borer and also recorded highest cane yield.
+Many researchers have reinstated the bio-efficacy of various chlorantraniliprole formulations in tackling borers in sugarcane.
+Sunilkumar et.al., (2018) stated that sett drenching with chlorantraniliprole was most effective in reducing the early shoot borer damage and gave higher yields compared to other chemicals tested.
+In the studies conducted by Paudel et al. (2021), the lowest percentage of the infestation was found on plots treated with chlorantraniliprole and spinosad viz., 10.65 per cent and 12.43 per cent respectively followed by cartap hydrochloride, thiodicarb and fipronil with infestation percentage of 13.68, 14.61 and 14.15 respectively.
+The highest reduction (69.40 per cent) of infestation was found on chlorantaraniliprole treated plots over control.
+In another study, it is found that chlorantraniliprole 35%WG @ 75 g a.i. /ha were found effective in reducing internode borer damage (Sunilkumar et al., 2018).
+High efficacy of chlorantriniliprole in reducing borer damage in sugarcane has been reported by Rajinder Kumar et al., (2020).
+Similarly, Pandey (2014) and Padmasri et al., (2014) also reported that chlorantraniliprole is the most effective insecticide against early shoot borer.
+Studies conducted by Douressamy et al (2018), revealed that chlorantraniliprole registered lower damage of early shoot borer and internode borer and also recorded highest cane yield.
 According to Wilson et al.(2022), results across trials demonstrated superior control was achieved with chlorantraniliprole over novaluron and tebufenozide for management of borers in sugarcane.
-Novaluron and Chlorantraniliprole have proven effective in reducing D. saccharalis injury, achieving reductions ranging from 39.1 to 99.4 per cent (ReayJones et al. 2005).
-Chlorantraniliprole and Flubendiamide have demonstrated high effectiveness in the management of E. loftini (Wilson et al. 2017).
-Sheeba et al., (2012) and Singh et al., (2009) have also postulated that Chlorantraniliprole was most effective treatment registering lowest incidence (15.43 per cent) of early shoot borer in sugarcane.
-In the studies conducted by Penn et al. (2023), Chlorantriniliprole recorded least damage of 0.9 per cent compared to other chemicals and untreated check.
+Novaluron and chlorantraniliprole have proven effective in reducing D. saccharalis injury, achieving reductions ranging from 39.1 to 99.4 per cent (ReayJones et al. 2005).
+Chlorantraniliprole and flubendiamide have demonstrated high effectiveness in the management of E. loftini (Wilson et al. 2017).
+Sheeba et al., (2012) and Singh et al., (2009) have also postulated that chlorantraniliprole was most effective treatment registering lowest incidence (15.43 per cent) of early shoot borer in sugarcane.
+In the studies conducted by Penn et al. (2023), chlorantriniliprole recorded least damage of 0.9 per cent compared to other chemicals and untreated check.
 The spray of chlorantraniliprole reduced the damage of the sugarcane borer by about 52% in the field studies as per Assis et al. (2019).

-In the present study, Chlorantraniliprole was found to be safe to natural enemies, which is in consensus with the reports by Dinter et al. (2008) who revealed that in Acute toxicity tests with Chlorantraniliprole and the formulations, Coragen and Altacor, demonstrated low intrinsic toxicity to beneficial insects.
+In the present study, chlorantraniliprole was found to be safe to natural enemies, which is in consensus with the reports by Dinter et al. (2008) who revealed that in acute toxicity tests with chlorantraniliprole and the formulations, coragen and altacor, demonstrated low intrinsic toxicity to beneficial insects.
 Douressamy et a.l (2018).
 Venkateswarlu et al. (2011), mentioned that emamectin benzoate and chlorantraniliprole proved safe to natural enemies in their studies.
-Qi and Casida (2013) have revealed that new generation insecticides like Chlorantraniliprole could be an alternative in integrated pest management as they are selective, less hazardous and with low mammalian toxicity.
+Qi and Casida (2013) have revealed that new generation insecticides like chlorantraniliprole could be an alternative in integrated pest management as they are selective, less hazardous and with low mammalian toxicity.
 Studies conducted by Rajinder Kumar et al., (2020) revealed that the populations of natural enemies were comparable in all the treatments suggesting the safety of chlorantriniliprole to natural enemies.
-Falin He et al. (2019), found that Chlorantriniliprole could be classified as harmless or slightly harmful to coccinnellid beetles.
+Falin He et al. (2019), found that chlorantriniliprole could be classified as harmless or slightly harmful to coccinnellid beetles.
 According to Patel et al. (2016), the population of spiders was statistically on par in different doses of chlorantriniliprole and untreated check, reinstating the bio-safety of the chemical.

 CONCLUSION

-The results of the experiment revealed that, among all the treatments, Chlorantraniliprole 600 gl-1 SC @ 100 and 75 g a.i.ha-1 treatments effectively controlled early shoot borer and recorded higher yield with no adverse effect on natural enemies.
+The results of the experiment revealed that, among all the treatments, chlorantraniliprole 600 gl-1 SC @ 100 and 75 g a.i.ha-1 treatments effectively controlled early shoot borer and recorded higher yield with no adverse effect on natural enemies.

 COMPETING INTERESTS